MyLovelyAxe/isaacsim_vla_ws/README.md

 3. the **obs ZMQ socket** sends the RGB images and current joint states to VLA model, i.e. [SmolVLA](git@github.com:MyLovelyAxe/lerobot.git);

 4. the **act ZMQ socket** receives the result action values for each joint of robot arm from VLA model, and sends them to topic `/joint_commmand`, as target state in Isaac Sim;

+#### 3. Safety estimation

+The VLA model this repository uses, i.e. [LeRobot SmolVLA](https://huggingface.co/blog/smolvla), generates an action chunk every time when it receives new observation.
+And only when the entire action chunk is returned, will it generate a new chunk.
+However, the chunk of actions based on the observation from one single timestamp might lead to noisy actions, accumulated execution error, and unsafe behavior within the chunk.

+This repository provides a neural network-based safety estimator, which estimates a risk score based on a short history to decide whether it is safe to take a new proposed action from VLA model.

+The details about training and testing can be found under `~/isaacsim_vla_ws/safety_estimator`.

 > **Note 1**:
 > The `vla_center` package and VLA model can be deployed on both the same host machine with Isaac Sim, or Jetson Orin Nano.